pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 b. ocean
 c. trees

 answer: a
 answer: b
+**or**
+answer: a, b
 type: mc_h_m
 folder: /some/folder

-In ME1.12 you will also be able to write the answer as answer: a, b

 **Short Answer**
-Short answer questions have a type of "short" and require only the question stem.
+Short answer questions have a type of "short" and require only the question stem although it is recommended to provide correct text and rationale.
 An example is shown below.

 1. Where is your favorite color?
 type: short